codecrafters-io/build-your-own-redis/stage_descriptions/geospatial-06-ra4.md

 It will then add multiple locations using the `GEOADD` command.

 ```
+$ redis-cli
 > GEOADD places 15.087269 37.502669 "Catania"
 > GEOADD places 12.496365 41.902783 "Rome"
 ```

 The tester will then send multiple `GEODIST` commands specifying two locations and a unit of measure.
-For example, in this case,
+For example, the tester might send your program command like this:

 ```
 > GEODIST places Catania Rome km
+# Expecting "537.2151"
 ```

-It will expect the response to be "537.2151", which is RESP bulk string encoded as
+The value is a RESP bulk string, which is encoded as

 ```
 $8\r\n